-Letter from Caroline Lacey to Helen Whately MP, Minister of State for Care on support for care homes
+Letter from Caroline Lacey to Helen Whately MP, Minister of State for Care

 I refer to your letter dated 14 May 2020 regarding the above and set out below our assurance letter.